pbock/fahrplan/README.md

 Looks up all trains leaving from the station `stationId` at the given `date` (defaults to now).

+`station` can be:

+- a Station ID (recommended),
+- a `station` object from `station.find()` or `station.get()`,
+- a Promise that resolves to a station,
-`station` can be a Station ID (recommended) or anything that `station.get()` understands.
-If it's an ID, it will be passed straight through to the API, otherwise it will first go through `station.get()`, causing an additional HTTP request.
+- or anything that `station.get()` understands.

+IDs will be passed straight through to the API, Promises will be resolved.
+Station names will go through `station.get()`, causing an additional HTTP request.
 For faster results and lower traffic, it's best to use an ID if you know it.

 Example: